danilo-dessi/skg/README.md

-This repository contains the source code developed for wrapping tools and perform our pipeline that builds a Scientific Knowledge Graph about the Semantic Web domain.
+This repository contains the source code developed to build a hybrid architecture generates a Scientific Knowledge Graph about the Semantic Web domain.
 The results of this research work have been published in:

-If you use our work please cite us with:
+This work has described in:
 ```
-A Natural Language Pipeline Powered by Machine Learning for Modelling Scientific Knowledge into Knowledge Graphs
+Generating Knowledge Graphs by Employing Natural Language Processing and Machine Learning Techniques within the Scholarly Domain.
+(2019).
+Authored by Danilo Dessi', Francesco Osborne, Diego Reforgiato Recupero, Davide Buscaldi, and Enrico Motta.
 ```

+Further details will be added in case of acceptance.

 ![Scientific Knowledge Graph Generator Schema](https://github.com/danilo-dessi/skg/blob/master/skg_schema.pdf)